28 Jun How Often is Duct Cleaning Required?

 For ducts within properties deemed as heavy use [between 12-16 hours every day], they must be cleaned at least once every three months.
 An example could be a hospital.

 How do you determine your usage?

-Remember, it’s your responsibility to ensure your ducts are regularly cleaned and well maintained, so they are compliant with the industry guidelines as stipulated within TR19.
-If you have any questions or would like some advise regarding duct cleaning, please get in touch.
+Remember, it’s your responsibility to ensure your ducts are regularly cleaned and well maintained so they are compliant with the industry guidelines as stipulated within TR19.
+If you have any questions or would like some advice regarding duct cleaning, please get in touch.